cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

   breaks the counterparty IBC client.
 * There **MUST** be a proof verification process to check upgraded client and consensus states against the host chain's state.
-* Clients **MUST** ensure that the planned last height of the current revision is somehow encoded in the proof verification process.
-This prevents premature upgrades, as the counterparty may cancel or modify upgrade plans before the last planned height.
 * Chain upgrades **MUST NOT** result in changing [ClientState](../../crates/ibc/src/core/ics02_client/client_state.rs#ClientState) or